-Consider these strategies which may help reduce your taxes.
+Here are some strategies which may help reduce taxes on your investment income.

 As a Canadian, you can invest in corporate class mutual funds.*